Load Encoding for Learning AC-OPF: Conclusion

 \section{Conclusion}

-This paper studied how to improve the scalability of deep neural networks for learning the active and reactive powers of generatorsin AC-OPF.
+This paper studied how to improve the scalability of deep neural networks for learning the active and reactive power of generators in AC-OPF.
 To address computational issues that arise in learning AC-OPF over large networks, this paper proposed a load encoding scheme for dimensionality reduction and its associated deep learning architecture.
 The load encoding scheme consists of (1) an optimization model to aggregate loads for each instance; and (2) a deep learning model that approximates the load encoding.
-The learned encoder can then be included in a deep learning architecture for AC-OPF and produces an order of magnitude improvement in training convergence and prediction accuracy of realistic test cases with thousands of buses and lines.
-These results show the potential of the approach in improving the scalability of deep learning for power systems.
+The learned encoder can then be included in a deep learning architecture for AC-OPF and produces an order of magnitude improvement in training convergence and prediction accuracy of large realistic cases.